Tboske/Tboske/README.md

         <td rowspan="2">
             <h2 align="center">Experiences</h2>
             <b>> <a href="https://discool.itch.io/discool">Discool</a></b></br>
             My first group project I have done.
-I was one of the two programmers.
+I was one of the two programmers that worked on this Unity project.
 In Discool I mainly worked on the parallax effect, generation of the buildings, the combo system and some smaller feautures.</br>
             <b>> <a href="https://github.com/Tboske/TribeEngine/tree/rework">TribeEngine</a></b></br>
             This is a custom engine that I wrote myself using SDL2 and opengl.
 I also have remade Tron arcade in Tribe. </br>
             <b>> <a href="https://github.com/Tboske/ComSync">ComSync</a></b></br>